Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 For more detailed information on serving the model look at the "Serving the Model" subsection of Part 1: Anaconda Environment.

 We must set our environment variables in the terminal before running the command.
-To deploy the server, run the following commands.
+To deploy the server, run the following commands:

 .. code-block:: bash